Wokiri/GIS-in-CODE/README.md

 ```

 We have then written the names of those counties that meet the stated criteria in a csv file (**CountiesWithin36Deg.csv**); alongside their repective 'Furthest West Longitude' and 'Furthest East Longitude'

+<br/><br/>

+2. ## Using Javascript to create a GEOJSON file for a circular feature

+DID YOU KNOW that for any given circle, however perfect its curvature may seem it is made up of very short straight lines?

+Ask, for examples, surveyors who set out curves during road constructions.
+Is it any wonder then why circles have tangents at almost any point on the surface.

+**This JS code shows just that: a series of straight short lines that renders as a perfect circle.**

+The CircleGeoJson function is called by an object of three keys: lng, lat and radius.

+See the generated shape in the any geospatial platform capable of rendering geojson files.
+You may also use [GeoJson Visualizer](http://geojson.tools/).

+NOTE: The further the latitude is from the equator the chances the deformation of the circle.
+This is because the geojson web tool refered above displays the circle considering the speherical nature of the planet.